tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/smart-contracts.md

 You can understand smart contracts as automated agreements.
 Due to their automation, the need to resolve disputes through legal means is expected to be reduced.

-> a **smart contract** represents _a computer protocol intended to provide a self-executing, self-enforcing, and self-verifying contract._
+> A **smart contract** represents _a computer protocol intended to provide a self-executing, self-enforcing, and self-verifying contract._

 Simplistically speaking, a smart contract is a coded "if/when-then" statement executed when a trigger condition is fulfilled - as soon as pre-determined terms and conditions are met. **Smart contracts** are computer protocols that are: